UpekHansaja/enum/README.md

 And it was a significant improvement over the traditional way of representing a set of predefined values using a set of constants.

 The `enum` keyword is used to define an `enumeration` which is a user-defined data type that consists of integral constants.
-To define an enumeration, the enum keyword is followed by the enumeration name (which is optional) and a set of curly braces that contain the enumeration constants.
+To define an enumeration, the enum keyword is followed by the enumeration name (optional) and a set of curly braces that contain the enumeration constants.

 For example,